Collision-resistant ids optimized for horizontal scaling and binary search lookup performance.

 The groups, in order, are:

 - 'c' - identifies this as a cuid, and allows you to use it in html entity ids.
-The fixed value helps keep the ids sequential.

 - Counter - a single process might generate the same random string.
 The weaker the pseudo-random source, the higher the probability.
 That problem gets worse as processors get faster.
 The counter will roll over if the value gets too big.